UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 ---
 ### cat

 `cat` takes one or more files and copies them to standard output.
-Using the _ls-output.txt_ created earlier, we can see how that's done:
+Using the previously created `ls-output.txt`, we can see how this is done:

 ```
 $ cat ls—output.txt